IG Farben Trial

 The defendants in this case had all been directors of IG Farben, a large German conglomerate of chemical firms.
 The company had been a major factor already in World War I, when their development of the Haber–Bosch process for nitrogen fixation compensated for Germany's being cut off from the Chilean nitrate trade and allowed IG Farben to produce synthetic nitrate and extract and process nitrogen for use in agricultural fertilizer.
-(Nitrate is an important component for the fabrication of explosives such as gunpowder, dynamite or TNT.)
+Nitrate is also an important component for the fabrication of explosives such as gunpowder, dynamite or TNT.
 In World War II, Degesch (42.5 per cent owned by IG Farben) was the trademark holder of Zyklon B, the poison gas used at some Nazi extermination camps.
-IG Farben also developed processes for synthesizing gasoline and rubber from coal, and thereby contributed much to Germany's ability to wage a war despite having been cut off from all major oil fields.
-The charges consequently centered on preparing to wage an aggressive war, but also on slave labor and plundering.
+IG Farben also developed processes for synthesizing gasoline and rubber from coal, thereby contributing much to Germany's ability to wage a war despite having been cut off from all major oil fields.
+The charges consequently centered on preparing to wage an aggressive war, but also on the use of slave labor and plundering.

-The judges in this case, heard before Military Tribunal VI, were Curtis Grover Shake (presiding judge), former Chief Judge of the Indiana Supreme Court; James Morris from North Dakota; Paul M. Hebert, dean of the Law School of Louisiana State University; and Clarence F. Merrell, a lawyer from Indiana, and friend of Judge Shake, as an alternate judge.
+The judges in the case, heard before Military Tribunal VI, were Curtis Grover Shake, former Chief Judge of the Indiana Supreme Court, as presiding judge; James Morris of the North Dakota Supreme Court; Paul M. Hebert, dean of Louisiana State University Law School; and Clarence F. Merrell, a lawyer from Indiana and friend of Judge Shake, as an alternate judge.
 The Chief of Counsel for the Prosecution was Telford Taylor.
-The indictment was filed on May 3, 1947; the trial lasted from August 27, 1947, until July 30, 1948.
+The indictment was filed on May 3, 1947, and the trial lasted from August 27, 1947, until July 30, 1948.
 Of the 24 defendants arraigned, 13 were found guilty on one or the other counts of the indictment and sentenced to prison terms ranging from one and one half to eight years, including time already served; 10 defendants were acquitted of all charges.
 Max Brüggemann (Farben's chief legal advisor) was removed from the trial and his case discontinued on September 9, 1947, for medical reasons.